 Their friendship didn't end with shouting or angry words, but it was no less painful for Danny.
 He had tried everything he could to preserve their friendship but Tuck had always been on Sam's side when their relationship issues started and, sadly, time slowly worked against him.

 The end result was that Danny withdrew into himself and concentrated solely on developing both his grades and his powers.
-Slowly he began to notice that his ghost core seemed to be growing at an amazing rate, and when he asked Clockwork about it he seemed to only give the vaguest of answers.
-After failing to get a true answer from the time master he chose to observe it more often, and over time it seemed to stabilize, though it was significantly more powerful than it was before.
+Slowly he began to notice that his power level seemed to be developing at an amazing rate, and when he asked Clockwork about it he seemed to only give the vaguest of answers.
+After failing to get a true answer from the time master he chose to keep a closer eye on his progress, and over time it seemed to stabilize, though he was significantly more powerful than he'd been before.

-Before this discovery he hadn't ever thought anything about his core, but after asking several other ghosts that he was on good terms with about it they confirmed it was unusual for such a large amount of growth in a short time-span, but couldn't tell him more past that.
-Danny had briefly considered asking Vlad about the development but had shot down that idea almost as soon as it occurred to him; he failed to see how asking the man who wanted nothing more than to kidnap him would help him figure out this issue.
+Before this discovery he hadn't ever thought much about tracking his progress, but after asking several other ghosts that he was on good terms with about it they confirmed it was unusual for such a large amount of growth in a short time-span, but couldn't tell him more past that.
+Danny had briefly considered asking Vlad about the development but had shot down that idea almost as soon as it occurred to him; he failed to see how asking the man who wanted nothing more than to mould him into a miniature version of himself would help him figure out this issue.

-Eventually he decided that if he couldn't get a direct answer from anybody on it then he would just content himself with observing it for now, and turned his efforts to training his powers again.
-It seemed as if that was the correct choice because after discovering the change in his core his powers began developing at an amazingly fast rate, and in interesting ways.
+Eventually he decided that if he couldn't get a direct answer from anybody on it then he would just content himself with documenting his progress, and turned his efforts to training his powers again.
+It seemed as if that was the correct choice because after what he'd dubbed his 'growth spurt' his powers began developing at an amazingly fast rate, and in interesting ways.

-He had found that while his ecto-bolts were certainly still his most powerful weapon, and had gained significant power through the growth, his physical attacks had also become more powerful, particularly when combined with an ectoblast.
-As soon as he learned this he changed his fighting style to feature more physical attacks after he had closed in on his opponent, after adopting this style he'd went to his mother for close combat training in an attempt to refine his technique rather than rely on brute force.
-Not long after starting his training he decided to cut his hair shorter, more for the practical reasons that close combat brought to the forefront of his mind than any cosmetic reason, at least that's what he told himself despite allowing Jazz to style it into a somewhat rough but somehow attractive shape.
+He had found that while his ecto-bolts were certainly still his most immediately useful weapon, having gained significant power through the growth, and it seemed like channeling them into physical attacks was a much more viable option now.
+As soon as he learned this he changed his fighting style to feature more physical attacks once he had closed in on his opponent and, after adopting this style, he'd went to his mother for close combat training in an attempt to refine his technique rather than rely on brute force.
+Not long after starting his training he decided to change his hairstyle, more for the practical reasons that close combat brought to the forefront of his mind than any cosmetic reason, at least that's what he told himself despite allowing Jazz to style it into a somewhat rough but somehow attractive asymmetrical style.

 While his parents had originally questioned why he came to them for training they quickly understood when Danny, after two years of hiding it, revealed his status as a half-ghost.
 Jack and Maddie had taken it hard, but managed to bounce back after he'd explained everything to them, and why he'd kept it a secret for so long.

-Soon after the growth of his core Danny's uniform began changing as well.
+Soon after the growth of his powers Danny's uniform began changing as well.
 While both his human and ghost half had aged and developed physically at the same rate, up until the most recent change Phantom had still worn the hazmat suit he'd been 'born' in.
-The changes were startling to him at first, his pants had morphed into a pair of well-fitted black slacks with gray pinstripes on them, accompanied by a silver-buckled belt, black dress socks, and his boots changing to black leather dress shoes, complete with a polished shine.
-Just as his lower half had transformed his top had changed to feature a simple black dress shirt, of which he wasted no time rolling the sleeves up on, a dark green tie, a well tailored dark gray vest complete with silver filigree accents and four silver buttons, and a black leather shoulder holster for which he had no discernable purpose other than possibly carrying a ecto-gun as a backup.
+The changes were startling to him at first, his pants had morphed into a pair of well-fitted black slacks with silver pinstripes on them, accompanied by a silver-buckled belt with two medium sized pouches on it, and his boots changed to black snakeskin boots, complete with a polished shine.
+Just as his lower half had transformed his top had changed to feature a simple ivory-colored dress shirt, a well tailored dark gray vest complete with silver filigree accents and four silver buttons, a black and white mottled scarf wrapped around his neck and shoulders with two intricately carved silver pendants bearing his symbol on them, and a light leather jacket adorned with what seemed to be silver arm bands with intricate designs carved into them along with a black leather shoulder holster for which he had no discernible purpose other than possibly carrying an ecto-gun as a backup.

-The end result of the changes was that instead of the slightly ridiculous child he'd looked like before, his image was similar to what he would expect a private detective from a story set in the early nineteen hundreds to look like.
-At first he had hated the change, he complained that it was impractical, he despised wearing anything resembling a suit and, worst of all, Vlad had complimented him on his fashion 'choice'.
-Eventually he got used to his new form and even, slowly, grew to appreciate the slightly hardboiled look, even going so far as adopting the style in his human form when he wasn't at school, he found that was the only time he spent enough time around other people to make them curious about the similarities between his forms anymore.
-As time wore on and Danny continued to grow in power, skill, and reputation the ghosts that had terrorized Amity Park for so long slowly began withdrawing back to the ghost zone.
+The end result of the changes was that instead of the slightly ridiculous child he'd looked like before, his image was similar to what he would expect a private detective or explorer from a pulp fiction story set in the early nineteen hundreds to look like...though he was less than thrilled to say that he still looked more androgynous than masculine.
+At first he had hated the change, he complained that it was impractical, he'd been accustomed to his old hazmat suit and, worst of all, Vlad had complimented him on his fashion 'choice'.
+Eventually he got used to his new form and even, slowly, grew to appreciate the somewhat 'vintage' look, even going so far as adopting the style in his human form when he wasn't at school, minus the jacket and scarf of course.
+At first he was somewhat concerned about the similarities between his forms, but he quickly found that school was the only time he was around other people enough to make them curious about the similarities between his forms anymore.
+As time wore on and Danny continued to grow in power, skill, and reputation the ghosts that had terrorized Amity Park for so long slowly began withdrawing back to the ghost zone, with the exception of those that were coming for the express challenge of fighting him.

-At first Danny thought it was karma giving him a break, but when they failed to come back he knew that something was wrong it was two weeks later that he began to get truly worried.
-It was just as he was considering going to Clockwork to see what was wrong that the master of time himself decided to appear in his home.
+At first Danny thought it was karma giving him a break, and was hoping that maybe he would see a similar drop in the human crime rates as well, but when they failed to come back he knew that something had to be wrong.
+It was just as he was considering going to Clockwork to see what was wrong that the Master of Time himself decided to appear in his home.
 That, ladies and gentlemen, is where our story truly begins.

 Finally, after approximately another ten minutes of pacing he sighed and transformed silently, having long given up the ridiculous battle cry he used to favor.
 If no ghosts were going to come to him then he would go to them, namely Clockwork.
 Danny knew that it was unlikely that the Master of Time would be forthcoming with the details as to what this could be leading up to, but he had to try.